Predicting with Proxies: Transfer Learning in High Dimension

 \ARTICLEAUTHORS{ \AUTHOR{Hamsa Bastani} \AFF{Wharton School, Operations Information and Decisions, \EMAIL{hamsab@wharton.upenn.edu}} }

 \ABSTRACT{ Predictive analytics is increasingly used to guide decision-making in many applications.
-However, in practice, we often have limited data on the true predictive task of interest, but copious data on a closely-related \textit{proxy} predictive task.
-Practitioners often train predictive models on proxies since it achieves more accurate predictions.
+However, in practice, we often have limited data on the true predictive task of interest, and must instead rely on more abundant data on a closely-related \textit{proxy} predictive task.
 For example, e-commerce platforms use abundant customer click data (proxy) to make product recommendations rather than the relatively sparse customer purchase data (true outcome of interest); alternatively, hospitals often rely on medical risk scores trained on a different patient population (proxy) rather than their own patient population (true cohort of interest) to assign interventions.
-However, not accounting for the bias in the proxy can lead to sub-optimal decisions.
+Yet, not accounting for the bias in the proxy can lead to sub-optimal decisions.
 Using real datasets, we find that this bias can often be captured by a sparse function of the features.
 Thus, we propose a novel two-step estimator that uses techniques from high-dimensional statistics to efficiently \textit{combine} a large amount of proxy data and a small amount of true data.
-We prove upper bounds on the error of our proposed estimator and lower bounds on several heuristics commonly used by data scientists; in particular, our proposed estimator can achieve the same accuracy with exponentially less true data (in the number of features $d$).
-Our proof relies on a new tail inequality on the convergence of LASSO for \textit{approximately} sparse vectors.
+We prove upper bounds on the error of our proposed estimator and lower bounds on several heuristics used by data scientists; in particular, our proposed estimator can achieve the same accuracy with exponentially less true data (in the number of features $d$).
+Our proof relies on a new LASSO tail inequality for approximately sparse vectors.
 Finally, we demonstrate the effectiveness of our approach on e-commerce and healthcare datasets; in both cases, we achieve significantly better predictive accuracy as well as managerial insights into the nature of the bias in the proxy data. }